Shore Road (Port Washington, New York): History

 In the late 20th century and early 21st century, the shorefront along Shore Road within Port Washington North underwent significant redevelopment, with the village transforming it into the Bay Walk Park and Nautical Art Museum in a major, master-planned project executed in multiple phases, in collaboration with the Town of North Hempstead and numerous other municipalities.
 The park includes a major bicycle and walking path between the road and the shoreline.

-In 2017, the 17th century-built Baxter Homestead – located long Shore Road in Baxter Estates and a designated landmark – burned down in a major blaze after its owner announced intentions to demolish the structure.
+In 2017, the 17th century-built Baxter Homestead – located along Shore Road in Baxter Estates and a designated landmark – burned down in a major blaze after its owner announced intentions to demolish the structure.
 The fire's cause was never determined.

 In 2024, it was announced that the seawall along portions of Shore Road would be replaced, and that the shoreline along it would be reinforced.
 This project came after years of the road flooding after severe storms and defects in the seawall being discovered.
 The State of New York provided millions of dollars in funds to execute the project and create new recreational amenities – including a boardwalk over Manhasset Bay paralleling Shore Road in Baxter Estates between the Bay Walk Park and Sunset Park.
 Nassau County, which maintains the seawall, would also allocate a few million dollars for work on the project.